 Emergency dental treatment by a physician is sometimes required when a dentist is unavailable.

 Oral analgesics effective for most dental problems include acetaminophen 650 to 1000 mg q 6 h and NSAIDs such as ibuprofen 400 to 800 mg q 6 h.
+Ibuprofen and acetaminophen also can be used together for a brief period, alternating the drugs every 3 h.
 For severe pain, these drugs may be combined with opioids such as codeine 60 mg; hydrocodone 5 mg, 7.5 mg, or 10 mg; or oxycodone 5 mg.

 Current American Heart Association guidelines (2007) recommend far fewer people use prophylactic antibiotics for prevention of infective endocarditis (IE—see Prevention).

 Coverage for dental procedures is recommended only for patients with prosthetic cardiac valves, previous IE, specific congenital heart diseases, and for cardiac transplant recipients with heart valve problems (valvulopathy).
 Dental procedures requiring prophylaxis are those that require manipulation or perforation of gingival or oral mucosa or that involve the root end area of the teeth (ie, those most likely to cause bacteremia).
 The preferred drug is amoxicillin 2 g po 30 to 60 min before the procedure.
 For those who cannot tolerate penicillins, alternatives include clindamycin 600 mg or cephalexin 2 g.

 Last full review/revision July 2014 by David F. Murchison, DDS, MMS

 Content last modified July 2014